 My next favourite moment was cutting across to intercept a whale shark that had decided to turn course.
 OHMYGOODNESS!
 Unfortunately, while I thought I was video taping this, I was, in actual fact, not.
 I know.
 Anyway, this big and beautiful bad boy is coming straight at me and opens his mouth wide - YES!
-He came so close, I had to lift the camera so it would get swallowed up in his big yaw, and take a deep breath and suck in my gut to avoid touching him as he slowly glided beneath me.
+He came so close, I had to lift the camera so it wouldn't get swallowed up in his big yaw, take a deep breath and suck in my gut to avoid touching him as he slowly glided beneath me.
 It was so incredible watching the gorgeous patterns on his back pass beneath me until finally the huge mass tapered to the end of him and I finned a bit to the side to avoid his swishing tail.
 I will never, ever forget it.
 I just love these animals so much!

 As with everything in photography, it’s all about the light.
 The dome port is essentially an additional optical element, much like the lens itself, and it will reduce problems such as refraction, radial distortion, and chromatic aberrations.